carbon-language/carbon-lang/executable-semantics/README.md

 their results to complete its action.
 To keep track of this process, each action includes a position field `pos` that stores an integer that starts at `-1` and increments as the action makes progress.
-For example, suppose the action associated with an addition expression `e1 + e2` as at the top of the to-do
+For example, suppose the action associated with an addition expression `e1 + e2` is at the top of the to-do
 list:

     (e1 + e2) [-1] :: ...